 Finding a support network will lift pressure off your shoulders, and can give you the needed motivation to press on in the face of opposition.

 6. Remember Your Journey on How to Live Green

 Finally, when you are dealing with unsupportive people, remember your journey.

 No one begins life as an ecological warrior.
 Everyone finds their own path, and we are all at different points.
 When you are surrounded by discouraging people, remember to have empathy — no one begins with all the right ideology or understandings.
 People aren’t always ready to come alongside you, and they might need to make their own conclusions, in their time.

-Instead of focusing on other people, always remember this is your journey, not theirs.
+Instead of focusing on other people, always remember this is your journey on how to live green, not theirs.
 Don’t let others distract you from improving your life and actions.
 By committing to a sustainable life for the long haul, you have already helped promote the health of your community and environment — and ultimately, your passion and dedication to a green life will do more to convince your community than anything else.